Our Curriculum

 Assessment

 At St James’ Church of England Primary School, effective assessment is essential to quality teaching and learning and is a part of all teaching strategies to help identify areas for development and chart progress.
 It helps us to strengthen learning across the curriculum and helps teachers enhance their skills and judgements.
-This is a continuous process throughout school undertaken by all the teaching staff through formative marking, feedback and observations and also through summative tests.
-The children are encouraged to be part of this process and develop their own skills in assessing their own performance against their learning challenges.
+This is a continuous process throughout school undertaken by all the teaching staff through formative assessment - marking, feedback and observations - and also through summative tasks and tests.
+The children are encouraged to be part of this process and develop their own skills in assessing their own performance against their learning outcomes.
+Summative assessments support judgements about a child's attainment against their age related expectations - the language we use is pre-key stage, working below, working towards, expected, greater depth.
+Where children have special educational needs and/or are working significantly below their year group expectations we use PIVATs to track and assess small steps of progress.

 There are statutory assessments tasks and tests at different points during your child's school career.